 Aims and methodology

 The main goal of this project is to develop, in the context of e-Administration, an online ICT tool to help to write administrative texts in Spanish by public employees, to contribute to the texts that citizens receive are written in plain language.
-We use the Madrid City Council as a case study.

 To achieve the main goal, three specific objectives have been set: